genestack/apparatuis/readme.md

 Every component must have `root` class if it uses CSS.

-There is `mergeClassesProps` method in utils for more handy work with `classes`.
+There is `mergePropsWithClasses` method in utils for more handy work with `classes`.

 ```tsx
 // tab.tsx